SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 </figcaption>
 </figure>

-Each branch can contain code that are not present on other branches.
+Each branch can contain code that is not present on other branches.
 This is useful when you are many developers working together on the same project.

 ### ❔ Exercises